- ACRONYMS AND DEFINITIONS

 - Orlistat

-- Amiodarone (Cordarone®) - orlistat has been shown to decrease the absorption of amiodarone by 23 - 27% [15]
+- Amiodarone (Cordarone®) - orlistat may decrease the absorption of amiodarone by 23 - 27% [15]

 - Antiepileptics - seizures have been reported in patients taking orlistat with antiepileptics.
-Monitor drug levels and/or seizure frequency closely in patients taking orlistat with antiepileptics.
+Monitor drug levels and/or seizure frequency closely when combining.

 - Antiretroviral (HIV) medications - loss of virological control has been reported in HIV patients who took orlistat with antiretroviral drugs such as atazanavir, ritonavir, tenofovir disoproxil fumarate, emtricitabine, and with the combinations lopinavir/ritonavir and emtricitabine/efavirenz/tenofovir disoproxil fumarate.
-HIV viral loads should be monitored closely when orlistat is taken with antiretroviral medications.
-Discontinue orlistat if an increase in HIV viral load occurs.
+Monitor HIV viral loads closely when combining and discontinue orlistat if an increase occurs.

-- Cyclosporine (Neoral®) - orlistat can decrease the absorption of cyclosporine.
-Cyclosporine should be taken 3 hours after orlistat, and levels should be monitored closely.
+- Cyclosporine (Neoral®) - orlistat can decrease cyclosporine absorption.
+Take cyclosporine at least 3 hours after orlistat and monitor levels closely.
 [10]

 - Fat-soluble vitamins (A,D,E,K) - orlistat may decrease the absorption of fat-soluble vitamins.
-Patients taking orlistat should take a supplement containing vitamins A, D, E, and K (see above) two hours before or after orlistat.
+Patients should take a daily multivitamin containing vitamins A, D, E, and K (see above) at least two hours before or after orlistat.

-- Thyroid hormone medications (Levothyroxine, Synthroid®, Levoxyl®) - orlistat may affect the absorption of thyroid hormone medications.
-Orlistat and thyroid medications should be taken 4 hours apart, and thyroid levels should be monitored closely.
+- Thyroid hormone medications (Levothyroxine, Synthroid®, Levoxyl®) - orlistat may reduce thyroid hormone absorption.
+Orlistat and thyroid medications should be taken at least 4 hours apart, and thyroid levels should be monitored closely.
 [10]

 - Warfarin (Coumadin®) - orlistat can inhibit vitamin K absorption, potentiating the effects of warfarin.
-Patients who start orlistat while taking warfarin should have their INR levels monitored closely.
+Monitor INR levels closely when combining orlistat with warfarin.
 [10]

 - Metabolism and clearance